rsksmart/devportal-1.0/rif/scheduler/sdk.md

 const provider = new providers.JsonRpcProvider(url);

-// Creates instance with provider, you can execute get operations const rifScheduler = new RifScheduler(serviceProviderContractAddress, provider);
+// Creates instance with provider, you can execute read-only operations const rifScheduler = new RifScheduler(serviceProviderContractAddress, provider);

 const signer = provider.getSigner();